Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 # What the heck is Mob Programming anyway?

 It's a team activity where everyone is viewing the same screen and only one can use the keyboard, role switching frequently.
-That's the general idea, "nothing more, nothing less" we might say.
+That's the general idea, "nothing more, nothing less" some might say.

 Nothing less, yes.
 Nothing more, well...
 Let's just say there is a lot to it.
 After all, many books are entirely dedicated to it.
 Kind of like how TDD could sometimes be referred to as just baby steps 😅